 Figure 4.
-Geology of the Navan Orebody and position of mineralisation
+Ore lens position of mineralisation at Tara Mines

 3.7.1 Regional

 Central Ireland comprises generally flat lying sequences of Lower Carboniferous limestones with common inliers of sedimentary Lower Palaeozic and Devonian rocks.
 The limestones are cut by numerous, locally syn-depositional NW to ENE trending major normal faults and these control the location of several carbonate hosted Zn-Pb deposits, of which Navan is by far the largest.